rickysos/privatebin-ssl-docker/README.md

 # PrivateBin on nginx, php-fpm & alpine

+PrivateBin with SSL, a new self signed cert is created everytime this container is rebuilt.
+A lot of work in progress

 **PrivateBin** is a minimalist, open source online [pastebin](https://en.wikipedia.org/wiki/Pastebin) where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256bit AES in [Galois Counter mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode).

 This repository contains the Dockerfile and resources needed to create a docker image with a pre-installed PrivateBin instance in a secure default configuration.
 The images are based on the docker hub php:fpm-alpine image, extended with the GD module required to generate discussion avatars and the Nginx webserver to serve static JavaScript libraries, CSS & the logos.
 All logs of php-fpm and Nginx (access & errors) are forwarded to docker logs.